-At Wombourne we pay full regard to 'Keeping Children Safe in Education 2022'.
+At Kinver High we pay full regard to 'Keeping Children Safe in Education 2022'.
 Our Safer Recruitment and selection practice includes scrutinising applicants, verifying identity, checking academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks, prohibition checks whether they are known to the police and/or social care, if they have been disqualified from providing childcare and any relevant overseas information.
 Evidence of these checks is recorded on our Single Central Record.
-Checks are undertaken termly by Mrs R Hickman the Heads PA and Mr J Crook DSL.